soodoku/lookahead-kmeans/README.md

-# 🧠 Lookahead KMeans: Smarter Cluster Initialization
+# 🧠 Lookahead K-Means: Smarter Cluster Initialization

 This repo implements and compares a **lookahead-based initialization** strategy for KMeans against standard `k-means++`.
-The lookahead approach generates multiple candidate initializations and runs a few KMeans steps (not the full algorithm) for each.
+The lookahead approach generates multiple candidate initializations and runs a few K-Means steps (not the full algorithm) for each.
 It then selects the initialization that produces the best intermediate silhouette score after this limited rollout.

 ## 🔍 What’s Inside